jlpteaching/ECS154B/lab1/lab1.md

 ## Code portion

-You will upload the two files that you changed to gradescope.
+You will upload the two files that you changed to Gradescope.

 - `src/main/scala/components/alucontrol.scala`
 - `src/main/scala/single-cycle/cpu.scala`